w0xi/w0xi.github.io/_posts/2026-07-24-packetmaze-insider-threat-network-forensics.md

 Filtering for DNS and cross-referencing via **Statistics → Conversations → IPv6** revealed the DNS server's IPv6 address: `fe80::c80b:adff:feaa:1db7`.
-This required pivoting from the subject's IPv4 address to its MAC, then matching that MAC in the IPv6 tab — a multi-step correlation testing understanding of Layer 2 and Layer 3 addressing.
+This required pivoting from the subject's IPv4 address to its MAC, then matching that MAC in the IPv6 tab: a multi-step correlation testing understanding of Layer 2 and Layer 3 addressing.

 ```